GodswillUmoh/Machine_Learning_Decision_Tree/README.md

 # Machine_Learning: Decision Tree Regression
+_Note: Decision Tree regression is not best for single independent variable.
+It is more adapted to high dimensional variable

 ## Why feature Scaling is not applied in Decision Tree Regression
 _Feature scaling is not applied in decision trees because decision trees are scale-invariant.
 Here's why:_